 Most work email addresses are structured in similar ways, so you could always just guess.
 You never know…

-I hope you find these useful.
+I hope you find this useful.
 The biggest lesson I’ve learnt from outreach work is that finding a contact email is only one part of a bigger job, albeit a very important one.
 Outreach doesn’t start and end with locating some contact details.
-For outreach to succeed you also need to be transparent, personable and human.
-That way you’ll develop long-term relationships with contacts you can go back to time and time again.
+For outreach to succeed you also need to be transparent, personable, and human.
+That way, you’ll develop long-term relationships with contacts you can go back to time and time again.
 It takes longer than making a cup of tea, but it’s crucial.